-Once the Coordinated Entry System (CES) is implemented, Contractor will only accept clients who have been referred via the CES established by HSA.
-The only exception to this is if the shelter has received approval from HSA for a modified referral process for a specific number of beds as listed below or as updated by HSA in writing.
+Only accept clients who have been referred via CES established by County.
+The only exception to this is if the shelter has received approval from the County for a modified referral process for a specific number of beds as listed below or as updated by the County in writing.